 Global resources are accessible by any resource in any zone within the same project.
-When you create a global resource, you do not need to provide a scope specification.
+When you create a global resource, you don't need to provide a scope specification.
 Global resources include:

 - The Addresses collection contains any global static external IP addresses that you have reserved for your project.
-Global static external IP addresses are a global resource and can be used for global load balancers: HTTP(S), SSL proxy, and TCP proxy.
+Global static external IP addresses are a global resource and are used for global load balancers: HTTP(S), SSL proxy, and TCP proxy.